Herb Edelman

-Herbert "Herb" Edelman (November 5, 1933 – July 21, 1996) was an American comedian, and actor of stage, film and television.
+Herbert Edelman (November 5, 1933 – July 21, 1996) was an American actor of stage, film and television.
 He was twice nominated for an Emmy Award for his television work.
 His best-known role was as Stanley Zbornak, the ex-husband of Dorothy Zbornak (played by Bea Arthur) on The Golden Girls.
 He also had a recurring role on the 1980s medical drama St. Elsewhere.